ponchotang/TetrisFriendsBot/README.md

 #Improvements

 One improvement is to improve the speed of the bot.
 The main issue with the bot is that inputting actions takes the bulk of the time.
 Unfortunately, this is a limitation with the Robot class as reducing the delay between actions causes it to not register the action.
+It may also be due to the game itself preventing quick succession of inputs